NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 The bottlenecks are not 100% constant.
 In practical terms, this can be [thread pool](https://docs.microsoft.com/en-us/dotnet/standard/threading/the-managed-thread-pool) exhaustion (either feeding commands in or handling them coming out).
 Or it may be network bandwidth.
-And maybe something *else* using that network bandwidth impacting us.
+And maybe something *else* is using that network bandwidth impacting us.

-Remember that at these levels of latency, the fact that you're running at say 1Gb/s or 10Gb/s isn't the correct unit of time to consider anymore.
+Remember that at these levels of latency, viewing things at 1Gb/s or 10Gb/s isn't really using the correct unit of time.
-For me, it helps to think of 1Gb/s instead as 1Mb/ms.
+For me, it helps to not think in terms of 1Gb/s, but instead in terms of 1Mb/ms.
 If we're traversing the network in about a millisecond or less, that payload really does matter and can increase the time taken by very measurable and impactful amounts.
 That's all to say: think small here.
 The limits on any system when you're dealing with short durations must be considered with relative constraints proportional to the same durations.